Key Takeaway

 Are snakeskin wallets legal to buy?

 In most countries, yes — when sourced from CITES-certified suppliers.
 CITES (Convention on International Trade in Endangered Species) regulates the global trade.
-Legitimate retailers use skins from regulated harvests — Indonesia alone processes 300,000+ reticulated pythons annually under CITES oversight.
+Legitimate retailers use skins from regulated harvests — Indonesia's CITES quota alone runs 175,000 pythons a year, the largest in the region.
 What's restricted is cross-border shipping without proper documentation, not ownership.

 Do snakeskin wallets smell?